Nova aims to provide upgrades with minimal downtime.

 Rolling upgrade process¶

 To reduce downtime, the compute services can be upgraded in a rolling fashion.
 It means upgrading a few services at a time.
-This results in a condition where both old (N) and new (N+1) nova-compute services co-exist for a certain time period.
+This results in a condition where both old (N) and new (N+1) nova-compute services co-exist for a certain time period (or even N with N+2 upgraded nova-compute services, see below).
 Note that, there is no upgrade of the hypervisor here, this is just upgrading the nova services.
 If reduced downtime is not a concern (or lower complexity is desired), all services may be taken down and restarted at the same time.

-deployment.
-The nova-conductor` service will fail to start when a
+the same deployment.
+The nova-conductor` service will fail to start when

-nova-compute service that is older than the previous release (N-2 or
+nova-compute service that is older than the support envelope is

 conductor service will start if any other conductor service in the